Personal Finance – Benefits

 - Service members have life insurance through Servicemembers’ Group Life Insurance.

-- VA’s low-cost life insurance programs were developed to provide financial security for your service members, veterans and their families.
+- The Veteran Administration’s low-cost life insurance programs were developed to provide financial security for your service members, veterans and their families.

 - You can provide your family with financial security at just seven cents per $1,000 of insurance.

-- The Veterans Administration offers eligible service members low-cost home loans.
+- The VA offers eligible service members low-cost home loans.

 - No down payment is required or private mortgage insurance.